 The surgeon removes unwanted material and smoothes off the joint, hopefully providing relief of symptoms.
 It y provides relief for a limited period.

 Shoulder arthroplasty is indicated in non-resolvable pain or previous failed treatments.
-Patient age, activity level, and the amount of bone affected determines the choice of surgery.
+Patient age, activity level, and the amount of bone affected determine the choice of surgery.